 Skip to main content

-Voice Agents for Calendly bookings (Zoom)
+Voice Agents for Calendly Bookings (Zoom)

-Written by Mariana Oliveira
+Written by Dan Huru

-This guide shows you how to set up a Voice Agent to autonomously handle Zoom calls booked through your Calendly link — without you needing to be in the meeting.
+Set up a Voice Agent to autonomously handle Zoom calls booked through your Calendly link — without you needing to be in the meeting.
 The Voice Agent joins the call on its own, runs the conversation according to its instructions, and captures everything in MeetGeek for review afterwards.

 How it works